DanielSlater/PyDataLondon2016/README.md

 #### [Matplotlib](http://matplotlib.org/users/installing.html)
     Match version

-## Other requirments option
+## Other requirments options

-Tensorflow requires an NVidea GPU and asking for Linux only is a bit of a stretch so the option is you can do this theano.
-The examples will still be in tensorflow, but that translates very easily to Theano and I'll try and do a few Theano examples for the day.
+Tensorflow requires an NVidea GPU and only runs on Linux/Mac so if you don't have these Theano is an option.
+The examples are all in tensorflow, but that translates very easily to Theano and I'll try and do a few Theano examples for the day.

 #### [Python](https://www.python.org/downloads/)
     Either 2 or 3 is fine.